 Sony MDRZX110/BLK ZX Series Stereo Headphones

-These headphones have 30 mm drivers and their special feature is the swivel folding, ear pads that afford listening flexibility and easy storage.
-The cable is durable and tangle-free and the design is standard in comfort.
+These headphones have 30 mm drivers, and their unique feature is the swivel folding ear pads that afford listening flexibility and easy storage.
+The cable is durable and tangle-free, and the design is standard in comfort.

 These headphones might not be designed exclusively for gaming or come with any bonus features, but the audio quality is decent if not mind-blowing, and they will prove to be good for gaming at an affordable price.